Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 **over time**: if something happens over time, it happens gradually during a long period.

 🪶They don't help right away, but over time can make lungs healthier.

+**above all**: used to emphasize or stress something that is important or significant.

+🪶Max is hard-working, cheerful, and above all honest.

 ## casual conversation